Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Moments of Twisted Kloosterman sums and class numbers

 We now prove a proposition that will be the key to relate $S(4,\phi)_p$ and the second moment of the trace of Frobenius of Legendre elliptic curves whose groups contain $\Z/2\Z\times\Z/4\Z.$ To proceed, we first establish a relation between $S(4,\phi)_p$ and the number of $\F_p$-rational points of a resolution of certain Calabi-Yau threefold given by

-van Geemen and Nygaard \cite{Geemen} and Ahlgren Ono \cite{ahl-ono-1} independently proved that this Calabi-Yau threefold is modular.
-To obtain our final result we employ a series of transformations that are also used in \cite{ahl-ono-1}.
+It is important to note that van Geemen-Nygaard \cite{Geemen} and Ahlgren-Ono \cite{ahl-ono-1} independently proved that this Calabi-Yau threefold is modular.
+To obtain the next proposition, we employ a series of transformations that are also used in \cite{ahl-ono-1}.

 \begin{proposition} For an odd prime $p>3$ we have

 \end{proposition}

 \begin{proof} Applying Proposition \ref{proposition-1} for $m=3,$ we have